hmalphettes/log4js-elasticsearch/README.md

 - `timeout`: number of milliseconds to wait until the logs buffer is posted to elasticsearch; regardless of its size.
 Default: 30 seconds.

+- `logId`: function that returns the value of the `_id` of the logging event.
+Default: undefined to let elasticsearch generate it.

 Additional Built-in layouts
 ============================